He’s running for mayor of his Mexican city. He’s also wanted by the DEA.

 Portillo, 41, is Morena’s mayoral candidate in Huetamo.
-He’s also — as almost everyone in the city knows— a fugitive wanted by the U.S. Drug Enforcement Administration for allegedly conspiring to traffic drugs.
+He’s also — as almost everyone in the city knows — a fugitive wanted by the U.S. Drug Enforcement Administration for allegedly conspiring to traffic drugs.

 “Armed and dangerous,” the DEA website said, next to his mug shot.